synchrolog/synchrolog-java-servlet/README.md

 # Synchrolog Java Servlet Integration

-Synchrolog Java Servlet Integration logs your web requests and
+Synchrolog Java Servlet Integration logs your web requests and can server as a Log4j2 or Logback Appender.

 ## Installation